 Four key areas drive the passion of the Landmarks Trust members:

 - Art in public places

-Each category aims to implement the Landmarks philosophy of a better place to live in, enjoy and be proud of.
+Each aim feeds into the Landmarks philosophy of making Hastings a better place to live, enjoy and be proud of.

 We believe community input is vital and value the unique contribution Council makes in adopting the Landmarks’ philosophy.
 Each time we select a project, referencing our four key categories, we consider whether its final outcome can be improved through: